|Nutrition Facts (per serving)|

 |Vitamin C 1mg||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This simple comfort food recipe for Baked Apples can be made with dark or golden raisins instead of the pecans if you'd like.
+This simple comfort food can be made with dark or golden raisins instead of the pecans if you'd like.
 You could use any kind of nut too - try them with walnuts or cashews.
 Or use dried cranberries or cherries for the filling.

 The best apples for baking include Granny Smith, Honeycrisp, Haralson, Mutsu, and Pink Lady.
 These apples don't turn mushy when cooked, and their flavor is strong enough to stand up to the heat of the oven.
 Don't choose Red Delicious apples for this recipe; their flavor is too mild, and the apple texture doesn't hold up when it's heated.

 When I was working at the University of Minnesota Horticulture Department, the scientists there were breeding the first Honeycrisp apples.
 This apple has a spectacularly sweet and tart taste and the best crisp and crunchy texture.
 Look for it in the fall; it doesn't have a very long season.